custom-components/pyscript/docs/reference.rst

 although the second will give an exception if the variable string doesn’t represent a valid integer.
 If you want numerical inequalities you should use the second form, since string lexicographic ordering is not the same as numeric ordering.

+You can also use state variable attributes in the trigger expression, with an indenfitier of the form ``DOMAIN.name.attr``.
+Attributes maintain their original type, so there is no need to cast then to another type.

 If you specify ``@state_trigger("True")`` the state trigger will never occur.
 While that might seem counter-intuitive, the reason is that the expression will never be evaluated - it takes underlying